aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 6. **Security & Compliance** — a vertical cross-cutting layer
 7. **Agent Ecosystem** — marketplaces, A2A and MCP protocols, third-party tools

-**How to apply it.** Map your system to the 7 layers, identify threats per layer using the published threat landscapes, then analyze cross-layer attack paths.
-The most dangerous attack chains start at Layer 1 and cascade through to Layer 7 (e.g., a manipulated foundation model output triggers a tool call that exfiltrates data through a poisoned marketplace skill).
+Map your system to the 7 layers, identify threats per layer using the published threat landscapes, then analyze cross-layer attack paths.
+The most dangerous attack chains start at Layer 1 and cascade through to Layer 7.
+A manipulated foundation model output can trigger a tool call that exfiltrates data through a poisoned marketplace skill.

-**Where it falls short.** MAESTRO is a conceptual framework, not a runtime tool.
-Teams that have read the paper but not built it into CI/CD report the gap honestly: knowing the seven layers doesn't help if your SAST scanner can't see prompt injection chains.
-CSA published a follow-up in February 2026 on operationalizing MAESTRO in CI/CD pipelines — worth reading alongside the original.
+MAESTRO is a conceptual framework, not a runtime tool.
+Teams that have read the paper but not built it into CI/CD are honest about the gap: knowing the seven layers doesn't help if your SAST scanner can't see prompt injection chains.
+CSA published a follow-up in February 2026 on operationalizing MAESTRO in CI/CD pipelines, which is worth reading alongside the original.

-**When to use it.** Any system using agents, MCP, or multi-step autonomous workflows.
+Use it for any system using agents, MCP, or multi-step autonomous workflows.
 This is the default for 2026 agentic deployments.

 ### STRIDE-AI — for generative AI in regulated environments

-**What it is.** A formal adaptation of Microsoft's STRIDE methodology to AI systems, published on arXiv in May 2026 (arXiv:2605.17163).
+A formal adaptation of Microsoft's STRIDE methodology to AI systems, published on arXiv in May 2026 (arXiv:2605.17163).
 The framework defines a six-phase assessment lifecycle and reinterprets the six STRIDE categories for AI:

 - **Spoofing** → identity confusion in multi-agent systems
 - **Tampering** → statistical contamination of training data